LaurenceTaylor/algorithmic-complexity/README.md

 ![Rewritten Shuffle Graph](./images/rewritten-shuffle-graph.png)

 Interesting to note: this rewritten version is still around 10x slower than the `#shuffle` method built-in to Ruby.

+## Thoughts

+- Building timing_framework.rb was enjoyable.
+There may be opportunities to optimise it's performance!
+- There are some more methods I'd like to try testing: sorting an array of 1s and 0s, fibonacci sequence (a comparison of looping and recursive solutions might be interesting), name pairing, and sub-sequence summing.
+- A runner program which requires the relevant files and includes helper functions may be useful for users.
+- I believe there are Ruby gems which automatically produce graphs when given data.
+This would be more convenient than manually exporting results files.